 Click the icons to learn more about each criteria

 Yellowfin tuna off the coast of Venezuela.LAUNCH GALLERY

 Yellowfin tuna are found in tropical and subtropical oceans around the world.
-They’re highly migratory, capable of swimming across an entire ocean (and across international borders).
-Unlike non-migratory species that are only found off our coasts, we’re not the only ones fishing for yellowfin tuna.
+They’re highly migratory, capable of swimming across an entire ocean (and across international boundaries).
+Unlike non-migratory species that are only found off U.S. coasts, we’re not the only ones fishing for highly-migratory species such as yellowfin tuna.
 Fisheries for these species require both strong domestic management and international cooperation to ensure the resource is abundant and global harvests are sustainable.
 The United States is an active member of the International Commission for the Conservation of Atlantic Tunas (ICCAT) and negotiates with other member nations to enhance international management of yellowfin tuna (along with other tunas, billfish, and sharks).

 LOCATION & HABITAT